StudioTax Review 2024

 Read Our Wealthsimple Tax Review

 StudioTax is certified tax preparation software for Canadian personal income tax returns.
-It is provided by BHOK IT Consulting and is now also available for Quebec residents.
-I have been a user for the last few years and have not found a reason to change or try a free or paid tool.
-StudioTax suits my needs well and I think it would for many people (see its restrictions).
-I’ll provide an overview about its features in this post.
+It is provided by BHOK IT Consulting and is now also available for Quebec residents (as well as available in French).
+It suits the needs of most people although it does have some restrictions.
+I’ll provide an overview of its features in this post.

 Tax Filing Deadlines